AlexPerathoner/Sessions/README.md

 Have you ever been working on a project, with dozens of tabs open, and wondered how to save that window?
 With *Sessions* you can easily save them, to re-open them whenever you'll want to!

+## Note
+**As for Sep.
+2021 Apple has released a Safari update.
+One of the new features is basically what Sessions is doing.
+Developing and maintaing Sessions therefore doesn't make anymore sense to me.
+Sessions will still remain available and could get some sporadic updates.
+I now recommend using this repository for learning purposes.**

 ## Features
 ### New in 1.6:
 - You can now reorder sessions by dragging them in the tabl